 In the shallow areas of many lakes, the secchi disk will hit bottom before it is able to disappear from view (what is referred to as a "Bottom Out" condition).
 Thus, Secchi disk measurements are generally taken over the deepest sites of a lake.
 Transparency values of greater than 4 meters are typical of clear, less productive lakes.
 Values less than 2.5 meters are generally an indication of a very productive lake.
 In 1993 the average transparency for lakes participating in the NH LLMP was 5.6 meters with a range of 1.2 to 11.6 meters.
-Refer to Table 1 for a summary of the current and historical water clarity data for the deep sampling stations on Mendum's Pond.

 Table 1.
-Historical Lay Monitor Secchi Disk Data comparison of Mendum's Pond, Sites 1 South Dam and 2 West Mid.
+Lay Monitor yearly Secchi Disk Data comparison of Mirror Lake, Site 3 Deep Pt.